engxiong/courseproject/CodeBook.md

 ###CodeBook for the Tidy Dataset created, modified and updated from the original codebook found below
 66 variables selected from the 561 features based on the mean() and std() measurements.

-2 id variables subject_id and activity merged with features/measured variables.
+2 id variables subjectid and activity merged with features/measured variables.

 Tidy Dataset comprises 180 observations and 68 variables.

 ####id variables:

-subject_id
+[1] subjectid
 Class:Integer, 1:30

-activity
+[2] activity
 Class:Factor
 6 Levels: - WALKING
 	- WALKING_UPSTAIRS